TrevinoParker7/GRC-Analyst-Project/README.md

   - The IT team has a spreadsheet with serial numbers of laptops.
   - The spreadsheet includes the model of each machine and details about the warranty.
-  - Oscorp uses Microsoft Office365 and relies exclusively on Software-as-a- Service applications.
+  - Cypronetics uses Microsoft Office365 and relies exclusively on Software-as-a- Service applications.
   - All data is in Microsoft Azure cloud
   - The IT team uses a Secure Operating Environment (SOE) to image all their